How to Prepare and Show Up Like a Top Candidate

 An interview is a place where you should distinguish yourself.

-You should know how to prepare for an interview adequately.
+You should know how to prepare adequately for an interview.

 Dress officially.
 If a piece of clothing looks casual to your eyes, then do not wear it.

-Be smart and neat with well-fitting clothes, not too tight or buggy.
+Be smart and neat, wearing well-fitting clothes that are not too tight or buggy.
 Do quality research about the company, its strengths, and its weaknesses.

 So, adjust your application letters to address the threats and maximize the strengths.